How I became More Human by Loving the Poor

-The following is a brief testimony written by Gabbie Ramos, a freshmen in the nursing school at Penn, about her first time encountering the homeless on the streets of Philadelphia with Christ in the City.
+The following is Gabbie's brief testimony about her first time encountering the homeless on the streets of Philadelphia with Christ in the City.
 Christ in the City is a Catholic non-profit dedicated to forming missionaries, volunteers and communities in knowing, loving, and serving the poor.
 On the 2nd and 4th Fridays of the month, Drexel and Penn Newman Ministries come together at 5:30pm at Newman for training and hit the streets at 6pm.

 Tonight was my favorite experience of college thus far.
 You might think that going to an Ivy League school means I would learn the most valuable lessons its classrooms with esteemed professors, extensive research opportunities, students from all over the world, and all the resources I could ask for, and while the education is unparalleled, tonight I discovered my new neighbors might be my best teachers.
 Tonight I left the Penn bubble and went out with some really cool people from the Penn/Drexel Newman Center for Christ in the City with the challenge to see Jesus in the people we walk by and avoid eye contact with.

 I know I’m guilty of this which is probably why although I was excited to go out, I was a little nervous on the inside.
 Then I met some of new neighbors living on the streets of Philly.
 First were Sean and Vincent.
 Sean had lived in numerous cities before coming to Philly.
 For some time, while on drugs, he had a house with friends.
 He quickly realized it was better to be clean on the streets than an addict in a home, so he has been on his own without any family around here, making it work.
 A few weeks ago he met Vincent.
 The two were together “taking care of each other.”